ENROLLMENT AT ROSES

 Open enrollment now.
 Apply here.

 Roses in Concrete Community School is dedicated to growing warrior scholars in Oakland and to serving our students and families.
+We offer:

 • Dual immersion at the Kinder through 5th grade level and a Spanish language program 6th grade and above